 One of the best fashion-related documentaries to come out in recent years, this 2015 doco by Andrew Morgan inspects the damage caused by the fast fashion industry and how our consumer desire for poorly made, cheap fashion drives the industry’s worst behaviour which exploits the poor and turns a blind eye to environmental pollution.
 If you know any fashion addicts, I implore you to share this film with them.
 People need to start learning that one of the best things they can do if they want to change the world, is voting with their dollars.
 The more of us who demand ethically produced goods, the less exploitation and environmental problems we will have.
 Grab your copy of The True Cost here.

 This was a shocking film for many reasons but mostly for its attack on environmental organisations such as Greenpeace and Sierra Club.
-As an environmentalist, I was concerned about how it blamed environmental non-profit groups for not doing enough (c’mon, they’re the good guys!) but felt that the film’s important message of how livestock farming contributes to climate change was too important to overlook, hence its inclusion to the list.
+As an environmentalist, I was concerned about how it blamed environmental non-profit groups for not doing enough (c’mon, they’re the good guys, guys!) but felt that the film’s important message of how livestock farming contributes to climate change was too important to overlook, hence its inclusion to the list.

 I myself have been concerned how food is grown and raised for many years, and is one of the reasons that helped me to make a decision to be a part of an organic farm venture.
 With the amount of land devoted to human’s carnivorous appetite and with the world’s population increases and many parts shift into high-consumer gear due to globalisation, food security and the food industry is one my biggest concerns.
 So this documentary is a must view for meat eaters and omnivore environmentalists.
-I hope it helps you change the way you think about the flesh on your plate and how your eating habits contributes to climate change.
+I hope it helps you change the way you think about the flesh on your plate and how your eating habits contribute to climate change.
 Get your own copy here.

 Now your turn: What are some of your favourite eco documentaries?
 Feel free to share your top green films in the comments below.